 14.2.54.
-Registers CUR\RED\VALUE[0-1]
+Register CUR\RED\VALUE0

-The controller includes a current reduction feature that allows the automatic decrease of the current in the light outputs when they are continuously driven for a time longer than a specified, programmed amount.
+The controller includes a current reduction feature that allows the automatic decrease of the current in the light output when it is continuously driven for a time longer than a specified, programmed amount.

-Each of these two registers defines the reduced current, in terms of percentage of the programmed regular current, for the relevant light output.
+This register defines the reduced current, in terms of percentage of the programmed regular current, for the light output LD.